holzkohlengrill/dns_message_parser/README.md

 The tool returns similar (but less) output to [`dig`](https://linux.die.net/man/1/dig).

+# Extension
+In order to add more implementations for Resource Records (QType) add the relevant functions to the `_RDataProcessor` class and link it in the LUT `_qtypeDispatchLUT` (LUT for processing function dispatch).

 # Based on RFCs:
 * [Domain Names – Concepts and Facilities](https://datatracker.ietf.org/doc/html/rfc1035)
 * [Domain Names – Implementation and Specification](https://datatracker.ietf.org/doc/html/rfc1034)